All Episodes

 That's not how he looks.

 If Time magazine has no compunction about photoshopping a cover picture of O.J.
-Simpson to make him look blacker than he is.
+Simpson to make him look blacker than he is, don't be surprised, ladies and gentlemen, if in coming Clinton Obama ads, he is made to appear darker than he is.

-Did you drive bys get that?
+Did you drive-bys get that?

-Because I look, I know these people.
+Because I know these people.

-And uh not predicting it.
+And not predicting it.

-I'm just telling you, don't be surprised if the next time you see a Clinton look like a still shot in an ad.
+I'm just telling you, don't be surprised if the next time you see a Clinton still shot in an ad, it'd be much easier to doctor a still shot than a whole running piece of video.

 Much less expensive.